What is Maze ransomware and how to protect against it

 One good piece of news about Maze is that on 1 November 2020, the group announced that it was ceasing attacks.
 However, there is no reason to believe them.
 The lack of reported attacks is also no indication that no attacks have occurred.
 If there has been a ceasefire, then no one can be confident that it will be permanent.

 The threat of data disclosure means that it is challenging to ignore a Maze ransom demand.
 If your business is tied to a data privacy standard, such a HIPAA, PCI DSS, or GDPR, the fines and compensation that you would have to pay for that disclosure could end up costing more than the ransom.
-The Maze group has been very clever.
+The Maze group has been very smart in their approach.

 The only surefire way to survive a Maze attack is to prevent it from occurring in the first place.
 Fortunately, some excellent malware defense systems block Maze ransomware.
 The Maze group may come back with a modified version that avoids the detection systems set up to spot the original Maze.
 However, there are antimalware options available that are future-proof because they look for anomalous activity rather than specific file names.
 This is particularly useful for Maze, which acts more like an insider threat than a virus attack.